Thinking beyond borders

 From 2019, a new simplified tax scheme has taken effect.
 The scheme (Pay As You Earn – PAYE) is meant for foreign workers in Norway.
 If conditions for the PAYE scheme is fulfilled, income from employment is taxed at a flat rate of 25 percent.
 The rate includes national insurance contributions at 8.2 percent.

-An exemption from the Norwegian social security scheme may be obtained if there is a totalization agreement between Norway and the home country/territory.
+An exemption from the Norwegian social security scheme may be obtained if there is a totalization agreement between Norway and the home country/jurisdiction.
 This applies both for residents as well as non-residents.

 The tax year follows the calendar year.

 Tax returns are due by 30 April following the tax year-end for both residents and non-residents.
-A one month extension may be granted if an application of extension is filed prior to 30 April.
+A 1-month extension may be granted if an application of extension is filed prior to 30 April.

 An employer, regardless of whether Norwegian or foreign, has a monthly reporting obligation as well as withholding obligations related to income earned while performing work in Norway.

-Employees from the Nordic countries/territories can work in Norway without applying for a residence permit and without making any registration with the Immigration authorities
+Employees from the Nordic countries/jurisdictions can work in Norway without applying for a residence permit and without making any registration with the Immigration authorities

 Employees from the European Union (EU)/European Economic Area (EEA) may work for a period of up to 90 days without a visa or work permit.
 If the stay will exceed 90 days, employees must register with the immigration authorities (EU/EEA-registration) within the first 90 days.
 Registration is free.